hres/formulary/process/SOP.md

 with the filename including date of generation.

-11. OSIP CCDD team confirms that the final set of tables are correct and inform InfoWay of the publications
+11. OSIP CCDD team confirms that the final set of tables are correct and inform Infoway of the publications

 ### Troubleshooting:

 This section aims to resolve some of the common errors encountered during generations.

 #### 1\.
 ERROR: duplicate key value violates unique constraint “ccdd\_ingredient\_stem\_pk”DETAIL: Key already exists.

 This error is caused by duplication in french translation of english concepts.
 This is usually from inconsistency between `ccdd-tm-definitions-draft.csv` and `Ingredient_Stem_file_master.csv`.
-To resolve the error, double check if the Key concept is spelt differently between these two files and correct them correspondently.
+To resolve the error, double check if the Key concept is spelled differently between these two files and correct them correspondingly.

 #### 2.ERROR: duplicate key value violates unique constraint “ccdd\_dosage\_form\_pk”DETAIL: Key already exists.